-In all these cases, it communicates simultaneously with the other AMRs in the fleet, which in turn draw the appropriate conclusions and calculate alternative routes.
-Inflexible systems such as conveyor systems are not comparable in terms of such flexibility and the use of predictive safety systems.
+In each of these scenarios, it converses concurrently with the other AMRs in the fleet, who then reach the necessary conclusions and determine alternate routes.
+Conveyor systems are rigid systems that cannot be compared in terms of flexibility or the application of predictive safety systems.

 The development and testing of autonomous systems is done with the utmost care and according to the right procedures for their largely autonomous operation.
 In addition, independent testing organizations vouch for the security of such systems.